 Myth #10: Some dog breeds are more aggressive than others

-I’ve heard this from a lot of people.
-Any breeds can be aggressive, it all depends on how the dog is treated.
-Although larger dogs can be more dangerous simply because of their size, but in the end it all comes down to how the dog was brought up.
+I've heard this from a lot of people.
+Any breeds can be aggressive, it depends on how we treat the dog.
+Although larger dogs can be more dangerous simply because of their size, in the end, it all comes down to how the dog was brought up.

-PS: If I didn't go over a dog myth that you were searching for or if you have a question you'd like to ask me just comment down below!
+PS: If I didn't go over a dog myth that you were searching for or if you have a question you'd like to ask me then comment down below!